ccomrade/c1-launcher/README.md

-# c1-launcher
+# cw-launcher

-C1-Launcher is an open-source replacement of the original [Crysis 1](https://en.wikipedia.org/wiki/Crysis_(video_game)) executables.
+CW-Launcher is an open-source replacement of the original [Crysis Wars](https://en.wikipedia.org/wiki/Crysis_Warhead#Crysis_Wars)) executables.
 It provides better game launcher and dedicated server launcher with additional features.
-All versions of Crysis 1 are supported, including both 32-bit and 64-bit architecture.
+Supports Crysis Wars patch 5 both 32-bit and 64-bit.

 ### Features

 - Full source code is available
-- Supports all game versions in one EXE file
 - Completely DRM-free launcher (no broken SecuROM crap inside)
 - No compatibility mode is required to make the game work on modern systems
 - Smaller files (especially game launcher)
-- Annoying startup videos are automatically skipped
 - Very High settings are available in DX9 mode
 - Game started in DX9 mode can connect to DX10 servers (everything works just like in DX10 game)
 - Servers started via this launcher don't kick players with the same CD key
-- It's possible to run multiple Crysis instances at once
+- It's possible to run multiple Crysis Wars instances at once
-- Fixed crash of 32-bit Crysis on modern AMD processors
+- Fixed crash of 32-bit Crysis Wars on modern AMD processors
-- Advantages of pre-ordered version are available for everyone

 ### FAQ